earmahsakyi/School-Management-System/README.md

 # 🏫 School Management System (MERN)

 A full-stack **School Management System** built using the **MERN stack** (MongoDB, Express, React, Node.js).
-This system provides an end-to-end solution for managing students, teachers, grades, attendance, and report cards with admin and parent/student roles.
+This system provides an end-to-end solution for managing students, teachers, grades, attendance, and report cards with admin and parent roles.

 ---